wangyipengw1p/DAC-SDC-2019/yolo_darknet/README.md

 If you are getting errors with `.weights` indicated, consider add `-clear`, which will clear the statistics but will not touch original weights.

+## Want we have done to the network and how we trained?
+`To be updated`